01 of 11

 Red Anjou Pears

 Red Anjou Pears are almost exactly like Green Anjou Pears, but they are the striking and glorious rusty red color.
-Reason enough to buy them since they make simply gorgeous table decorations, as well as delicious snacks.Continue to 4 of 11 below.
+That's reason enough to buy them since they make simply gorgeous table decorations, as well as delicious snacks.Continue to 4 of 11 below.

 04 of 11